Founder, Chairman and CEO

 BEng, MEngSci(Res), PhD (Monash), MAICD

-Member of the Finance, Investment and Due Diligence Committees
+Member of the Finance, Investment, Regulatory & Quality and Due Diligence Committees

 Andreas conceived and developed numerous technologies, including 4DxV, during his time as a researcher at Monash University.
 Completing a Masters and PhD, and then rapidly rising to the position of Professor and director of the Laboratory for Dynamic Imaging, Andreas was recognised by various accolades from a wide range of premier research bodies including the National Health and Medical Research Council and the American Asthma Foundation.